|Last updated 17 July 2023|

 Photo by Ian McDonell

-Founded in October 1946 by partners Captain Stewart Middlemiss, an experienced RAAF Catalina pilot, and Chris Poulson to operate from Brisbane to Barrier Reeef island holiday resorts.
+Founded in October 1946 by partners Captain Stewart Middlemiss, an experienced RAAF Catalina pilot, and Chris Poulson at Heron Island to operate from Brisbane to Heron Island and other Great Barrier Reeef island holiday resorts.

-Low hours PB2B-2 Catalinas A24-364 & -369 were purchased from Rathmines and given civil conversions as VH-BRA & VH-BRB, with which the airline commenced services.
+Low hours PB2B-2 Catalinas A24-369 & -364 were purchased from Rathmines and registered VH-BRA & VH-BRB, the airline commencing service with just VH-BRA.
+VH-BRB completed its civil conversion two years later and entered service in July 1949.
 A third PB2B-2 A24-304 was purchased at Rathmines at the same time but Middlemiss says he resold it to the Netherlands Navy.

 A24-35, -58, -78, -82, -89